ProjectIgnis/CardScripts/MODERNIZING.md

 ## Remove the Damage Step flag from SINGLE+TRIGGER effects

 For effects that have their type set as `EFFECT_TYPE_SINGLE+EFFECT_TYPE_TRIGGER_*` (* is either `O` or `F`), the correct Damage Step behavior is already automatically handled in the core, remove the `EFFECT_FLAG_DAMAGE_STEP` in the `SetProperty` call.
-Exceptions to this can be made based on rulings.
-For example, "Proof of Pruflas" and "Fusion Parasite" are single effects ruled not to be activatable in the Damage Step.
+Exceptions to this can be made based on rulings. _e.g._: "Proof of Pruflas" and "Fusion Parasite" are single effects ruled not to be activatable in the Damage Step.

 ## Remove `if tc` check from targetting effects unless it's mandatory

 Effects that target should always have access to the target in the operation, unless something goes wrong.
-By using `if tc` that is obscured and might cause misinteractions that can be missed, as script errors might not be generated.
-Such a check should be kept only in cards that are mandatory trigger effects (where the target might not exist), otherwise only the `Card.IsRelateToEffect` should be used.
-Example:
+By using `if tc`, this is obscured and might cause misinteractions that can be missed, as script errors might not be generated.
+Such a check should be kept only in cards that are mandatory trigger effects (where the target might not exist), otherwise only the `Card.IsRelateToEffect` should be used. _e.g._:

 Change:
 ```lua